-Life of an International Reporter.
 Kay’s career with the BBC began in Zimbabwe in 1990 where she started filing radio reports for BBC World Service radio.
 From there she also covered the end of apartheid in South Africa.
-Kay then went on to work as a BBC correspondent in London and later Tokyo, reporting on stories including the Kobe earthquake and the Japanese economic recession.
+She went on to work as a BBC correspondent in London and later Tokyo, reporting on stories including the Kobe earthquake and the Japanese economic recession.
 She settled in Washington in 1996 where she took some time out of broadcast journalism to join the Times’ Washington bureau before returning to the BBC in 2002.

 Emersive telepresence technology now available in downtown DC

 Download Speech Topics: Katty Kay Topics

 Washington from a Different Angle.
 What’s really going on in Washington?
 How will it affect you?
 Having covered Washington since 1996, Katty Kay has the experience and contacts to talk about the events behind today’s headlines.
 She reveals the politics behind the posturing and provides a clearer picture of what’s likely to happen with the many challenges facing the president and Congress – healthcare, industry regulation, curbing runaway spending, growing the economy and jobs, the impact of emerging economies and competition, immigration, tax reform, foreign policy, gun control, and more.
 As a Brit covering Washington, Kay offers a fresh outsider’s perspective and is perfectly positioned to ask and answer the questions facing the U.S. As for the bigger picture, she suggests lessons America can learn from other countries – but will can Washington’s leaders take a time out from their ever-more partisan battles to find a way to compromise and meet the urgent challenges of today?
 Kay brings a unique perspective to the conversation and argues America’s problems are not economic, they are political – and they can be fixed.